-The measurement of EIT's impact will be continuously improved over the next programming period taking into account the lessons learnt and the experiences gained so far.
-The EIT will apply an evaluation, reporting and monitoring framework ensuring coherence with the overall approach taken for Horizon Europe while catering for flexibility (in accordance with Articles 10 and 11 of the EIT Regulation).
-In particular, feedback loops between the Commission, EIT and KICs will be improved in order to address the objectives in a consistent, coherent and efficient manner.
+The measurement of EIT's impact is expected to be continuously improved over the next programming period taking into account the lessons learnt and the experiences gained so far.
+The EIT shall apply an evaluation, reporting and monitoring framework in accordance with Articles 10, 11 and 19 of the EIT Regulation ensuring coherence with the overall approach taken for Horizon Europe while catering for flexibility.
+In particular, feedback loops between the Commission, EIT and KICs shall be improved in order to address the objectives in a consistent, coherent and efficient manner.

 4.2.1.
-Reporting and Monitoring
+Reporting and Monitoring19

-The EIT shall improve its current monitoring systems and introduce a reporting and monitoring framework including impact indicators, aligned with the Key Impact Pathways of the [Horizon Europe programme].
-The reporting and monitoring of the KICs operational performance and their results will be a primary task of the EIT and will be implemented in cooperation with Horizon Europe common corporate services.
-The reporting and monitoring system for KICs will be built into the overall Horizon Europe monitoring system, in particular by implementing common data models including data collection stored in a common database.
-The Commission will take part in the co-design of all relevant impact and monitoring indicators and tools developed or applied by the EIT in order to ensure compatibility and consistency with the overall Horizon Europe monitoring system, including the key impact pathways, the criteria framework for European Partnerships and the Strategic Planning Process.
-Continuous monitoring, as well as review and assessment procedures, including for establishing a sound set of quantitative and qualitative indicators and their related baseline and targets, will be established by a decision of the Governing Board.
-Furthermore, EIT will take into account the deployment of the Innovation Radar methodology in Horizon Europe, and will explore how Innovation Radar could be leveraged by the KICs for enhancement of its monitoring activities.
+The EIT shall improve its current monitoring systems and introduce a reporting and monitoring framework including key performance indicators, aligned with the Key Impact Pathways of the [Horizon Europe programme].
+The reporting and monitoring of the KICs operational performance and their results will be a primary task of the EIT and shall be implemented in cooperation with Horizon Europe common corporate services.
+The reporting and monitoring system for KICs shall be built into the overall Horizon Europe monitoring system, in particular by implementing common data models including data collection stored in a common database.
+The Commission shall take part in the co-design of all relevant impact and monitoring indicators and tools developed or applied by the EIT in order to ensure compatibility and consistency with the overall Horizon Europe monitoring system, including the key impact pathways, the criteria framework for European Partnerships and the Strategic Planning Process.
+Continuous monitoring, as well as interim review and assessment procedures, including for establishing a sound set of quantitative and qualitative indicators and their related baseline and targets, shall be established by a decision of the Governing Board.
+Furthermore, EIT shall take into account the deployment of the Innovation Radar methodology in Horizon Europe, and shall explore how Innovation Radar could be leveraged by the KICs for enhancement of its monitoring activities.

-The results of such monitoring will feed into the KICs business planning processes and into the EIT decision-making on the allocation of performance-based funding and on the preparation of the framework partnership agreements and grant agreements with the KICs as beneficiaries.
+The results of such monitoring shall feed into the KICs business planning processes and determine the allocation of the EIT's performance-based funding of the KICs' activities and the preparation of the framework partnership agreements and grant agreements with the KICs as beneficiaries.
+Furthermore, the results of the monitoring of the KICs is expected to feed into the strategic coordinating process for the European Partnerships.